webpack/governance/CHARTER.md

 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

 TSC voting members are expected to regularly participate in TSC meetings and issue triaging.
-Meeting notes will be released such that absent members of the TSC can provide feedback in any way.

 A TSC voting member is automatically converted to a TSC regular member if they do not participate in three consecutive TSC votes.